Vivian Maier, Self-Portrait, 1950s

 Right: André Kertész, Meudon, 1928

-Spontaneity comes from the fleetingness of the moment, but also, as Kertész reveals, from the instinctual eye of the photographer, that split-second recognition of the photographic composition:
+Spontaneity comes from the fleetingness of the moment, but also, as Kertész explains, from the instinctual eye of the photographer, that split-second recognition of the photographic composition:

 The moment always dictates in my work.
 What I feel, I do.
 This is the most important thing for me.
 Everybody can look, but they don’t necessarily see.
 I never calculate or consider.
 I see a situation and I know that it’s right, even if I have to go back to get the proper lighting.

 Not everyone with a smartphone camera, however, is a flâneur.
 It involves the cultivation of what Balzac calls “the gastronomy of the eye,” a deliberate stance of Epicurean pleasure-seeking.
-If photography is an art, its delights is in seeing.
-It is seeing elevated to an art–an art of seeing.
+If photography is an art, its delights are in seeing.
+It is seeing elevated to an art form–an art of seeing.